mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ![](./node-operator/DEFAULT_FILE_COMPLETE_EXAMPLE.png)
 *Note: Not all of the code is visible in this image.*

+Change the permissions for default.json so that only owner can read and write to the file:

+`chmod 600 resources/keystore/default.json`

 ## Making your account eligible as a node operator ([Click here](https://youtu.be/3EeU_BCqAt0) to watch it on Youtube)